perlindgren/edf/README.md

 ## Disclaimer

 Rust is unfortunately not (yet) capable of native arbitrary precision integers, so we chose `i8` for the purpose of demonstration.

+## Hardware implementation

+A efficient hardware implementation can be obtained by leveraging an arbitration tree approach with logarithmic (log2) depth, preceded by a single pre-processing layer.

+![a][def]

+[def]: ./edf_pre.pdf